RockyPanchal/battery_lelvel_monitoring_app/README.md

 Important:
 -Android: for background fetch you need to allow app to run in background(add app in never sleep apps) and allow background fetch in battery settings

 Known issue:

 1.iOS battery level: iOS 17 and above battery level shows increment of 5 level(percentage) , else below ios 17 works perfectly:
    references: https://forums.developer.apple.com/forums/thread/732903

-2.iOS Background fetch is not working (working to find way if possible to implement)
+2.iOS Background fetch is not working (working to find way if possible to implement) But in order to test you can simulate a background fetch in Xcode; go to Debug → Simulate Background Fetch